tk-collab/Network-TS-in-AD-environment-Demo/README_EN.md

 - Physical interface not assigned to any IP address when using dot1q.
 - Advertise outside destination to inside routers as default route when configuring NAT.
 - Check if NIC of AD server is connected or not when we use LDAP port.
+- Check another TTY even if it looks frozen in case of Linux OS.